 Nicole HertvikEditor-in-Chief and Publisher

-Nicole oversees editorial and management decisions at DC Theater Arts.
-She is a contributing writer to DCTA, and a freelance writer covering the arts in the Washington, D.C. region.
-Nicole holds a B.A. in English, a Masters Degree in international affairs from Columbia University, was a 2019 National Critics Institute fellow at the Eugene O’Neill Theatre Center, and a member of CUNY's Newmark Journalism School's 2022 Entrepreneurial Journalism cohort.
-She lives in Maryland with her three daughters, two bunnies, and one very patient husband.
+Nicole is editor and publisher of DC Theater Arts, the region’s largest dedicated theater publication.
+She reviews local theater for DCist, and covers arts in the region for American Theatre Magazine, DC Theater Arts, and District Fray Magazine.
+Nicole holds a B.A. in English Literature and a Master's Degree in International Affairs from Columbia University, She studied journalism at Georgetown University, was a 2019 National Critics Institute fellow at the Eugene O’Neill Theatre Center, and a 2022 Entrepreneurial Journalism fellow at CUNY's Newmark Journalism School.
+Nicole lives in Maryland with her three daughters, two bunnies, and one very patient husband.

 John StoltenbergExecutive Editor

 An accomplished writer, John holds master's degrees in theater arts from Columbia and in public relations and communications from Georgetown.
 He has more than three decades of experience working professionally in publishing and graphic communications.
 Member, American Theatre Critics Association.